raghadalquran/401-reading-notes/read00.md

 - Research(google).
 - Practice Practice Practice.
 *I learned from that aricle how valuable my time is and know what’s my Priorities also focus on my goals.*
+> “Pretend your time is worth $1,000/hr.
+Would you spend five of them doing extra work for free?
+Would you waste one on being angry?” -Niklas Göke.